 I learned that an unquestioning partisan mindset had very little to do with being in a cult – it had everything to do with being in a tribe.
 You don’t have to go so far as to join a cult to develop an unquestioning partisan mindset, you just have to be a loyal member of a tribe.

 Tribes are way more common than cults.
 In fact, tribes are everywhere you look in human society: Republicans, Democrats, Americans, Russians, Cubs and Dodgers.

-Human beings are tribal animals.
-It is literally built into your DNA.
+Human beings are a tribal species.
+Tribalism is literally built into your DNA.
 You don’t even have to think about how to do it.
 You join a tribe naturally.